Camino Route Overviews: Camino Portugués

 Popular Starting Points on the Camino Portugués

 According to the Pilgrim’s Office in Santiago de Compostela, the Camino Portugués is the second-most popular Camino, after the Francés.
-And 27% of pilgrims earning a Compostela report having traveled the route.
+And 34% of pilgrims earning a Compostela report having traveled the either the Coastal or the Central route.
 Most pilgrims like it for the Portuguese food, forgiving terrain and the fact that starting in Porto makes the pilgrimage doable within a two-week vacation schedule.

 By far, the most popular starting point is Porto.
-But folks also start in Lisbon, Tui and Vigo.
+But folks also start in Lisbon, Vigo and Tui.
+At 118 km, Tui offers that sweet spot of a shorter route that’s just long enough to earn a Compostela.

 And while those particular towns all have good transportation infrastructure, you can really start anywhere along the route.